Friday cont.

 “No. I don't think we should wait too long,” said Cleo.

 “How about Saturday week?”
-Mrs Colby asked, after consulting her agenda.
+Mrs Colby asked, after consulting

 Gary and Cleo looked at one another and back to Mrs Colby.